 Learning Services is open every morning before school begins and during lunch breaks for students to receive additional assistance in order to achieve their academic potential.
-After school, students can attend Homework Help from Tuesday to Thursday from October to June.
+After school, students can attend Homework Help which is normally run Tuesday to Thursday from October to June.